SylviaOne/Repo-hub/README.md

-## What kind of award did the dentist receive?
-A little plaque.
+## What time did the man go to the dentist?
+Tooth hurt-y.